ProprioCS/Provia.Documents/Service Tickets.md

 There is a button to Complete the Work Order Event.
 This typically will also send a Status Update as well.
 If Event Lines are used, this button will only be available if all the Event Lines have been completed.
 If Event Lines are not used, this button will be available only if all the Work Order Lines are completed.

 We plan to add a new capability here for working offline, because sometimes a customer site does not allow connectivity, or simply has a very week signal.
 Offline mode will let you download the Event information when you DO have signal, in advance, and work with the information while offline.
 When connectivity has been restored, you can upload the information you have entered, including any completion or status updates.
-We will just use the browser’s offline mode capabilities with local storage to accomplish this.
+We will just use the browser's offline mode capabilities with local storage to accomplish this.

 **Entering Time Worked**

 Above the roster, there is a section where you can enter a start time and end time, and optionally time off (e.g. lunch).
 When you do this, it will calculate the time worked, and divide it into Regular, Overtime, and Double Time based on the dealer-specific settings in force for Reg/OT/DT.
 Alternatively, you can simply enter the time worked in each of those buckets.

-You can then “fill down” the values entered or calculated at the top into each person listed on the roster.
+You can then "fill down" the values entered or calculated at the top into each person listed on the roster.

 You can then make individual adjustments for specific people as needed.
 This typically includes filling in the name of each external person who showed up to the job when assigned as Supplemental Labor from a Service Provider.